keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/basic/uninstalling-keyboards.md

 title: Uninstalling Keyboards - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Uninstalling Keyboards

 To uninstall a keyboard, follow these steps.

 ### Access "Installed Languages"